rampaa/JL/README.md

 # JL
-JL is .
+JL is a program for looking up Japanese words and expressions.
+It can also be used for word/sentence mining.
 Inspired by Nazeka and Chiitrans Lite.

 Download from the [releases page](https://github.com/rampaa/JL/releases).
 Prefer the x86 version for 50-80% less memory usage.

 ## System requirements
 * Windows 7 or later
 * .NET Desktop Runtime 6.0 or later

+## Features
+* Highly customizable
+* Anki mining
+* Pass-through mode

 ## Supported dictionaries